-This Chicken Curry Zoodle Bowl has a ton of veggies to pack a punch for your dinner.
+These Chicken Curry Zoodles in a bowl have a ton of veggies to pack a punch for your dinner.
 It’s a healthy recipe that’s gluten free, paleo, and Whole30 compliant.
-It uses zucchini to replace regular pasta so you get some great thai flavor without as many carbs.
+It uses zucchini to replace regular pasta so you get some great Thai flavor without as many carbs.

 What Does Zoodle Mean?